1.Frequently Asked Questions

 6.Plans, Pricing, and Billing

 All accounts start on a Startup plan, which doesn’t require adding a credit card.
 Pricing on all paid plans is based on number of contacts (email addresses) stored on BigMailer platform with unlimited email sending per month.
-For example, the Business plan cost is based on $1 per 1000 contacts stored.
 When you select a paid plan you will be asked to add a credit card to your account and will be charged immediately, based on the level of contacts you selected.
 The plans increment number of contacts as: